 When it comes to an air plasma system, the choice is easy – you will always cut with clean, dry air (which is, of course, still 78% nitrogen) as the plasma gas and produce very acceptable cutting results on a wide range of thicknesses.
 Air is the most cost-effective cutting gas.
-Cuts will usually have a bronze to dark grey finish and a rougher edge than mechanised systems.
+Cuts will usually have a bronze to dark grey finish and a rougher edge than systems that enable multi-gas processes.

-Intermediate (e.g. MaxPro200) or industrial plasma systems (e.g. XPR300) are a popular choice for many fabricators as they obtain better results on stainless.
+Intermediate (e.g. MAXPRO200®) or industrial, high definition or X-Definition plasma systems (e.g. XPR300™) are a popular choice for many fabricators as they deliver better results on stainless.
 The best edge finish is often realised with the more exotic gas combinations.

 These dual gas systems also more readily produce cuts that are weld-ready without further preparations to the metal needing to be made, because of cutting without oxygen.

-Industrial systems (e.g. XPR300) specifically are capable of producing a high-quality dross free cut of stainless over a broader range of thicknesses.
+Industrial systems (e.g. XPR300™) specifically are capable of producing a high-quality dross free cut of stainless over a broader range of thicknesses.

 Here’s a brief rundown of the characteristics of different plasma gasses when cutting stainless steel with a plasma cutter:

 |1.
 Argon Hydrogen||Excellent quality cut, and particularly recommended for cutting thicker stainless steel.
 Argon-hydrogen gas is the hottest burning plasma gas and it is essential that your system is appropriately equipped for working with it.|